stephenhutchings/typicons.com/content/contents/more/how-to-use-typicons/index.md

 <link rel='stylesheet' href='path/to/typicons.min.css' />
 ```

-The CSS file uses the `@font-face` rule to point to several font files, providing a the best possible cross-bwroser solution.
+The CSS file uses the `@font-face` rule to point to several font files, providing a the best possible cross-browser solution.

 ```css
 @font-face {